-Interestingly, it has been found that women display a higher degree of self-disclosure (Dindia & Allen, 1992), have more developed communication skills (Korkut, 2005), and are more likely to express and share their feelings and empathize with one another (Ridley, 1993).
-The 10th World Wide Web user survey conducted by the Graphic, Visualization, & Usability Center (GVU) (1999) found that women are more likely to use the Internet for educational purposes, communication, and sharing of personal information.
-Similarly, a comprehensive study (Weiser, 2000) shows that women use the Internet primarily to make and maintain interpersonal relationships and as a source of knowledge.
-In contrast, men use the Internet primarily for entertainment and pleasure.
-Other studies find that women are more likely than men to use the Internet primarily to create social interactions (Amichai-Hamburger & Ben-Artzi, 2000, 2003).
-Lay & Young (2014) have examined patterns of self-disclosure on social network sites, and especially on micro-blogging platforms.
-They have found that popularity and interpersonal needs significantly influence individual’s self-disclosure.
+Interestingly, it has been found that women display a higher degree of self-disclosure (Dindia and Allen, 1992), have more developed communication skills (Korkut, 2005), and are more likely to express and share their feelings, and empathize with one another (Ridley, 1993).
+The Tenth World Wide Web user survey conducted by the Graphic, Visualization, and Usability Center (GVU) (1999) found that women are more likely to use the internet for educational purposes, communication, and sharing personal information.
+Similarly, a comprehensive study (Weiser, 2000) shows that women use the internet primarily to make and maintain interpersonal relationships and as a source of knowledge.
+In contrast, men use the internet primarily for entertainment and pleasure.
+Other studies find that women are more likely than men to use the internet primarily to create social interactions (Amichai-Hamburger and Ben-Artzi, 2000, 2003).
+Lay and Young (2014), examined patterns of self-disclosure on social network sites, especially on micro-blogging platforms, and found that popularity and interpersonal needs significantly influence the individual’s self-disclosure.

-The current study wishes to shed a light on the social and psychological mechanisms that characterize closed women's groups on Facebook, as well as on the role(s) that these groups play in the lives of their members.
-Study's Hypotheses are therefore as follows:
+The current study strive to shed light on the social and psychological mechanisms that characterize closed women’s groups on FB, as well as on the role(s) that these groups play in the lives of their members.

-Research Hypotheses
+Research hypotheses

-H1: A positive correlation will be found between self-disclosure and perceived group-significance (PGS) such that the greater the degree of self-disclosure, the more positive PGS will be.
+H1: A positive correlation will be found between self-disclosure and PGS, for instance, the greater the degree of self-disclosure, the more positive PGS will be.

 H2: Group involvement will mediate the correlation between self-disclosure and PGS: self-disclosure will contribute to group involvement, which in turn will contribute to PGS.